 Running Greatly With MS

-My name is Rich and I am part of a relay team that will be running across the United States to raise money to stop multiple sclerosis.
-My segment of the relay will be 167 miles over a six day period in August of 2021.
-I created this page to help share the journey I am on as I train to run a marathon a day for six days.
+My name is Rich and I am part of a relay team that ran across the United States to raise money to stop multiple sclerosis.
+My segment of the relay was 167 miles over a six day period in August of 2021.
+I created this page to help share my journey training for the relay and living life with Multiple Sclerosis.

-I played basketball, volleyball and ran track but I never thought I would become an ultra marathon runner until last year happened.
-My grandfather died in January of last year, divorce in February and then in March Covid-19 happened.
+I played basketball, volleyball and ran track but I never thought I would become a marathon runner, let alone an ultra marathon runner until 2020 happened.
+My grandfather died in January, divorce in February and then in March Covid-19 happened.
 Late march I decided to start running again because the outdoors were not shut down while most everything else was.
 I would run a mile a day every other day or so just trying to get some exercise.
 By July I was addicted to running.
 As my addiction to running grew so did the number of miles a day.
 I started reading books about ultra marathons and there was just something about running 100 miles in a twenty-four hour period that appealed to me.
 In August a Facebook ad informed me about MS Run the US and I was intrigued so I applied to be on the team.
 In October I was offered a segment of the relay and I promptly accepted!